Higher Ext-groups and Relatively Supercuspidal Spectra: Introduction

+the so-called stable (resp. unstable) base change morphism if $n$ is odd (resp. even).
+This morphism induces the base change map from $L$-parameters of $\RU_n$ to that of $G$.
+By the local Langlands correspondences for $\RU_n$ and $G$, $\BBC_n$ induces the base change lifting

-the stable (resp. unstable) base-change lifting if $n$ is odd (resp. even).
-For a generic representation $\pi$ of $G(F)$, there are the following important results. \begin{itemize} \item $\pi$ is distinguished if and only if $\pi$ is in the image of $\mathrm{BC}_n$.
-This is the so-called Flicker-Rallis conjecture which is proved by Matringe \cite{Mat11} and Mok \cite{Mok}. \item $\pi$ is relatively square-integrable if and only if $\pi$ is in the image of square-integrable representations under $\mathrm{BC}_n$.
-This is proved by Beuzart-Plessis as a part of his work on the Plancherel formula of $L^2(H(F) \bs G(F))$ \cite{BP18P}. \end{itemize}
+It is conjectured by Flicker-Rallis (See \cite[Section 3]{A}) and proved by Matringe \cite[Theorem 5.2]{Mat11} that for $\pi\in\Rep(G(F))$ generic, $\pi$ is $H$-distinguished if and only if its $L$-paramater is in the image of $\BBC_n$.
+In particular, by the above work of Mok, for any $\pi \in \mathrm{Temp}(G)$ (so that $\pi$ is generic), $\pi$ is $H$-distinguished if and only if $\pi$ is in the image of $\mathrm{BC}_n$.